-Cathleen Wachs of Auto Parts Central in Brandon, Man. is the 2018 Counterperson of the Year
+Cathleen Wachs of Auto Parts Central in Brandon, Man. has been named the Jobber News 2018 Counterperson of the Year for the tireless work ethic and relationships built with customers

 To be a good counterperson, you need to be quick, efficient, friendly, able to find the part the customer wants and develop relationships.